What are some safety tips to know when working on a tractor?

 - Support equipment on blocks or stands.
 Do not rely on hydraulic hoists or cylinders.
 They are designed for lifting only and can fail without warning.

-- Provide ventilation when running engine indoors.
+- Provide adequate ventilation when running an engine indoors.
 Engine exhaust fumes contain carbon monoxide--a colourless, odourless and deadly gas.

 - Protect yourself from sharp edges and protruding parts.
 Wear gloves and cover sharp edges with tape or guards.

-- Replace damaged or missing guards or shields.
+- Keep all guards in place.
+Replace damaged or missing guards or shields.

 - Keep hands, feet and clothing away from moving parts.

-- Adjust right and left brakes so they are equal on rear wheels.
+- Adjust right and left brakes so they are equal on the rear wheels.

 - Check steering and control mechanisms, warning devices, lights and governors.